-1. Lubricate the pivot pin and brake lever hinge points at the intervals recommended in the periodic maintenance table beginning on page 60.
+- 1. To lubricate the front brake lever, start by removing the plastic cap (a) from the pivot pin (1).
+Unscrew the bottom nut (3) and pivot pin to access the hinge point (2). - Lubricate the pivot pin and brake lever hinge point at the intervals recommended in the Periodic Maintenance Table on page 62.
 Also lubricate any time binding is evident.
 Use all-purpose grease.